Developing with Codesealer

 Protection of script tags is performed as the original HTML is delivered.
 Injection of additional script tags will operate as if Codesealer Enterprise was not there, with no additional protection.

 Application Network Protection (ANP) must be used to securely transfer scripts needed at runtime.
-This can be done transparently through XMLHttpRequest and fetch if enabled in the Management Portal for the Endpoint, see the "Enable ANP on appendChild" option.
+This can be done transparently through XMLHttpRequest and fetch if enabled in the Management Portal for the Endpoint, see the "Enable ANP on dynamic content" option.

 ES6 Modules